TritonDataCenter/node-manta-sync/README.md

     options
-      -c, --concurrency <num>   max number of parallel HEAD's or PUT's to do, defaults to 30 -h, --help                print this message and exit -m, --md5                 use md5 instead of file size (slower, but more accurate) -n, --dry-run             do everything except PUT any files -u, --updates             check for available updates on npm
+      -c, --concurrency <num>   max number of parallel HEAD's or PUT's to do, defaults to 30 -d, --delete              delete files on the remote end not found locally, defaults to false -h, --help                print this message and exit -j, --just-delete         don't send local files to the remote end, just delete hanging remote files -m, --md5                 use md5 instead of file size (slower, but more accurate) -n, --dry-run             do everything except PUT any files -u, --updates             check for available updates on npm